Bo0sted/phasmophobia-stopwatch-timer/README.md

 - Whichever hotkeys are assigned in settings (whether thats default or custom hotkeys), they will become **exclusive** to the stopwatch.
 Which means as long as the stopwatch is open, the two hotkeys will **not** work in any other window except the stopwatch.
 Please choose two keys you do not often use in your day-to-day typing.
 - There are a few other minor [known limitations](https://github.com/Skycoder42/QHotkey?tab=readme-ov-file#known-limitations) with the hotkey library I chose for this project.
 Unfortunately, there are no good "one size fits all" solutions for cross platform hotkeys.

-## Caveats with program behavior
-- Turning the background on/off is broken and requires a program restart to see the effect changed.

 # Install instructions
 coming soon...